 Early termination of Continuation Coverage.
-Continuation Coverage under this plan will end sooner than the 12, 18 or 36 months if:
+Continuation Coverage under this plan will end sooner than the 18 or 36 months if:

-- Costs of coverage are not paid when due. - The Covered Person becomes covered under other group medical coverage, either as an employee or dependent. - The Covered Person becomes eligible for Medicare.
-(You may be eligible to continue your remaining coverage under a Medicare- coordinating plan). - GuideStone stops offering the Plan.
+- Costs of coverage are not paid when due.

+- The Covered Person becomes covered under other group medical coverage, either as an employee or dependent.

+- The Covered Person becomes eligible for Medicare.
+(You may be eligible to continue your remaining coverage under a Medicare- coordinating plan).

+- GuideStone stops offering the Plan.

+- Your Employer stops offering the Plan.